Neuroplasticity: Novel treatments of depression

 Historically, the monoamine imbalance hypothesis of depression played a dominant role in psychiatry and drug development.
 However, while traditional antidepressants cause a quick increase in noradrenaline, serotonin, or dopamine, there is a significant delay in their clinical effect and often an inadequate treatment response.
 As neuroscientists pursued this avenue of research, clinical and preclinical data across multiple modalities began to converge on pathways involved in neuroplasticity.
 They found a strong inverse relationship between the number of synapses and severity of depression symptoms and discovered that in addition to their neurotransmitter effect, traditional antidepressants improved neuroplasticity but over a significantly protracted time course of weeks or months.
 The search for faster acting antidepressants found success in the pursuit of ketamine, a well-known anesthetic agent, that was found to have potent anti-depressant effects after a single infusion due to its capacity to rapidly increase the number of dendritic spines and to restore aspects of functional connectivity.
 Additional neuroplasticity promoting compounds with therapeutic effects that were both rapid and enduring have been identified through classes of compounds including serotonergic psychedelics, cholinergic scopolamine, and other novel compounds.
 To differentiate between traditional antidepressants focused on monoamine modulation and this new category of fast acting antidepressants that achieve therapeutic effects through neuroplasticity, the term psychoplastogen was introduced.
+The development of non-hallucinogenic psychoplastogens such as zalsupindole, which are sometimes called neuroplastogens, has gained traction.

+Nicotine

+Nicotine affects the brain by binding to nicotinic acetylcholine receptors, the same receptors acetylcholine binds to, which has been linked with Neuroplasticity.
+Nicotine use may lower the rate of neuroplasticity in the brain by damaging the nicotinic-acetylcholine receptors needed to reuptake the acetylcholine necessary for neuroplasticity.

+Theoretical Implications

+Psychology and cognitive science

+Evidence of neural plasticity has significantly influenced debates in psychology and cognitive science, particularly the longstanding dispute between empiricists and nativists regarding the nature of the human mind.
+Empiricists argue that the brain's capacity for reorganization demonstrates that cognitive capacities are largely a reflection of a learner's experience, challenging nativist claims that the mind has considerable innate structure.
+However, other researchers point to constrained plasticity — the finding that certain brain regions consistently take on the same functional roles even under dramatically different developmental conditions, and that some cognitive abilities may never fully recover following brain injury or disease — as evidence in favour of nativist accounts of innate core cognitive capacities, such as face recognition and the ability to understand people's mental states.
+According to this view, constrained plasticity reveals the operation of innate specialized mechanisms that guide neural development toward certain functional outcomes regardless of variation in experience.